sagemath/sage-archive-2023-02-01/src/doc/en/developer/trac.rst

 to try to make sure that the code does, mathematically, what it is supposed to.

-If someone (other than you) has posted a patch for a ticket on the trac server, you can review it.
+If someone (other than you) has posted a patch for a ticket on the trac server, you can review it!
 Look at the patch (by clicking on the file name in the list of attachments) to see if it makes sense.
 Download it (from the window displaying the patch, see the "Download" option at the bottom of the page).
 Apply it (using ``hg_sage.patch('filename')``, for example) to your copy of Sage, and build Sage with the new code by typing ``sage -b``.
+See the walkthrough section :ref:`section-review-patch-walkthrough` for more details on downloading and applying patches.

 Now ask yourself questions such as the following: